craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Ambebamol
 A yellow-green powder that when ingested, provides protection against the hidden threat known as 'Radiation' by preparing the body for it's attacks.

-Upon introduction, for the next (G * 5) minutes, you gain +6 Radiation Resistance.
+Upon introduction, for the next (G * 5) minutes, you gain +6 Radiation Protection.

 **Ingredients**;
 - 8 ounces Fang of Wurm (96.0sp)